Drainage Equipment and Technology Used In Professional Surveying Of Drainage Systems

-The professional surveying of drainage systems requires the use of specialist equipment to get to problem areas quickly and with a minimum of disruption to the site.
+The professional surveying of drainage systems requires the use of specialist drain inspection equipment.
+This allows us to get to problem areas quickly and with a minimum of amount of disruption to the site.

-The most commonly used equipment consists of a closed circuit television system that allows a camera or cameras to be fed into a drainage system to relay live and recordable pictures of the interior of the system’s components.
+The most commonly used drain inspection equipment consists of a closed circuit television system that allows one or multiple cameras to be fed into a drainage system to relay live and recordable pictures of the interior of the system components interior.

 The cameras are ultimately connected to survey vehicles that can be as far as 500 metres away from the site being surveyed.

-Once a survey site is reached and pipes entered, a DVD recording of the images can be produced to provide the client with a hard copy to view.
+Once a survey site is reached and pipes entered, a recording of the images is made, analysed, and can be given to the client.

 The ‘business end’ of any drainage inspection system will be the remote cameras.
 Cameras are available from various manufacturers with sizes ranging from 50mm.
 These cameras obviously need to be waterproof and to be able to withstand high pressures, such as 50psi.
 Cameras can pan and tilt to provide a complete view of the interior of the pipe being inspected.